patbolan/prostate_t2map/README.md

 All of those files are 3D niftis, and they need to be extracted into 2D slices.
 To do this, run the script extract_slices_from_invivo_datasets.py.

 3) Generate synthetic data.
 Run build_synthetic_datasets.py to build the testing and training datasets.
-Not I have a big (10k) training set, and a smaller one (1k) that I used for development.
+Note I have a big (10k) training set, and a smaller one (1k) that I used for development.

 4) Train models.
 Run train_1d.py and train_cnn.py.
 These will take a few days, depending on your system, and will write out all the models into $BASE/models/*.pt.
 You can skip this and just use the pre-trained models available on github.